Saratoga Springs: A Great College Town

 The location?
 Boston, New York City and Montreal are no more than a three-hour car ride from campus.
 And the nearby Adirondacks, Berkshires and Green Mountains provide plenty of recreational opportunities including some of the best skiing and hiking in the Northeast.
 New York’s state capital, Albany, is just 30 miles to the south.

 An incredible place to spend four years.

-Saratoga is loaded with exciting, fun and historic destinations that are raved about in the local community as well as throughout the nation.
+Saratoga is loaded with exciting, fun and historic destinations that are praised locally and nationally.

 Looking for a place to ski, boat, hike or shop?
 We’ve got it all!
 Discover the outdoors at Gore Mountain ski resort or Lake George.
 Experience culture with the Albany Symphony Orchestra or take in a play at Proctor’s in Schenectady.

 Skidmore College benefits immensely from being located in the vibrant city of Saratoga Springs.
 As part of its mission, the college seeks to contribute to the quality of life in the city, through its positive impact in such areas as the economy, cultural life and volunteerism.